Katiyo Primary School

 Miss Hattersley with the help of her Brownies runs the Bookmark Project auction each year to raise money for Katiyo School.
 They write to authors, illustrators, actors, sports people and musicians via post, email and twitter and ask them to doodle a bookmark which is then auctioned to raise money for the school.
 2021 will be the fifth year of the project which has so far raised a fantastic £11,231 to be used to help the Katiyo School build nursery classrooms.

-At the start of the year Miss Hattersley transferred approximately £7500 out to Katiyo Primary School in Zimbabwe, money raised by Parklands children, Miss Hattersley and her family and 1st Burley Brownies.
+In 2019 Miss Hattersley transferred approximately £7500 out to Katiyo Primary School in Zimbabwe, money raised by Parklands children, Miss Hattersley and her family and 1st Burley Brownies.
 The school used the money to buy the supplies needed to put electricity into all of the teacher houses and to pay a contractor to do the work.
-We received these pictures last week with the news that the main electricity line has been put in and 2 of the houses have been wired up and we hope to have their electricity supply switched on soon.
-The contractor is working hard to finish all the other houses.
-This will make life much easier for the teachers at the school as they will no longer need to plan lessons and mark books by candlelight.
-It will also make it easier for the school to keep teachers, which has to be a good think.
+This has made life much easier for the teachers at the school as they no longer need to plan lessons and mark books by candlelight.
+It also makes it easier for the school to keep teachers, which has to be a good thing.
 Well done Parklands!

 In 2020 and 2021 fundraising has continued despite all the challenges of Covid and money has been transferred to Katiyo Primary School to fund the construction of two new blocks of pit toilets.